Calcrete Field Trip 2021 - Overview

 Increasing the amount of CO2 gas in soil increases the partial pressure of CO2 and causes calcite to dissolve, making it mobile again: CaCO3 + CO2 + H2O = Ca2+ + 2HCO3-

 Growth Rate of Calcrete - Soil carbonate builds at variable rates.
-Several studies suggest formation of a thoroughly-cemented carbonate hardpan several centimeters thick requires 10,000 to 1,000,000 years (Arkley, 1963; Machette, 1985; Lal and Kimble, 2000).
+Several studies suggest formation of a thoroughly-cemented carbonate hardpan tens of centimeters thick requires 10,000 to 1,000,000 years (Arkley, 1963; Machette, 1985; Lal and Kimble, 2000).
 Vincent et al. (1994) estimated rate for the growth of 0.6 mm/10 kyr for carbonate coatings on clasts in Idaho.
 Others have estimated the rate of calcrete accumulattion at 0.03-0.80 mm/year, which means that a 100 cm-thick calcrete would form in 1,250 to 33,300 years.
+Slower rates seem to describe the Eastern Washington calcretes.

 Dates on Calcrete in Washington - Systematic dating of calcrete in eastern Washington has not been done, but some age data has been published.
 Paces (2014) applied U-series (U-Th) techniques to carbonate-silica rinds on cobbles and cemented fault gouge collected near Richland, WA.
 Minimum ages fell between 17 ka (caliche) and >500 ka (calcrete, cemented gouge), consistent with Late Pleistocene cataclysmic flooding and Middle Pleistocene alluvial fan growth.
 The Th-230/U-234 technique, typically used on materials which build concentric layers such as teeth or stalagmites, has an upper limit of reliability of 600,000 kyr, an age exceeded by some samples.
 The study authors make clear theirs was not a systematic accounting of the entire calcrete-bearing section and "was not designed to address the history of pedogenesis or climate change".
 Dates helped to constrain Quaternary deformation rates in the Yakima Fold Thrust Belt.
 The Paces study is consistent with other U-series ages (44,000 to 669,000 yr) on soil carbonates sampled elsewhere in Pasco Basin and Saddle Mountains (Tallman et al., 1978; Bjornstad et al., 2001; Staisch et al., 2018).

 Ages at Smyrna Bench.
 U-series dating of caclrete-bearing sediments in Ringold Fm (Staisch et al., 2018) indicates rainshadow conditions and dryland soils in the Othello-Saddle Mountains area are younger than ~7 Ma with most ages clustered between ~400-100 ka (inset chart).
 The field evidence (calcrete morphology) suggests the clustered dates are too young.
 Open system problems associated with vadoze zone calcite are suspected.
-I've redrawn her figure to emphasize stacked calcretes and cemented zones.
+I've redrawn her figure to emphasize stacked calcretes (paleosols) and cemented zones (position of paleo-water table?).
+Pedogenic calcrete looks very different than carbonate-silica cements in outcrop.
+In recent months, having observed many more exposures, I've begun to doubt some of the deeper "calcic paleosols" actually formed as soils.
+Some appear to be cemented zones formed in the subsurface sometime after burial.
+If so, older cements may not have anything to do with the formation of a Cascade rain shadow.
+Important to note: The structure and stratigraphy of Saddle Mountains and Smyrna Bench by Lydia Staisch builds on work by Steve Reidel (1980s-90s) who followed John Bingham (1960s-70s).
+Bingham et al. (1970) introduced most of what is contained in articles published 50 years later.

 Calcretes Associated with Regional Unconformities - In the western U.S., calcic paleosols are associated with unconformities.
 Soil growth follows tectonic upheavals.
 Prominent unconformities between packages of terrestrial rocks define "synthems" (Wheeler and Mallory, 1970; Cheney, 2016).
 The post-Ringold unconformity is the bounding surface between Walpapi Synthem rocks (20-4 Ma, pronounced WALL-puh-pie) and High Cascades Synthem rocks (4 Ma-present, pronounced kass-KAYDS).
 The ages of sequence-bounding unconformities in WA, OR, and MT cluster at ~30 Ma, ~20 Ma, and ~4 Ma (Hanneman et al., 2003).
 The ~4 Ma unconformity is conspicuous in south-central Washington, separating Pliocene basin-fill deposits from Ice Age deposits.